AlandSailingRobots/SailingRobotsWebsite/README.md

 | Mission | ithaax_mission | handles the list of waypoints and checkpoints as well as the mission |

 ## Remarks
-   -  Check the different sub-folder READMEs to have a better overview of the work
+   -  Check the different sub-folder README's to have a better overview of the work